NandwanaY/NandwanaY-Experimental-Mechanics-of-a-Highly-Articulated-Backbone-for-Soft-Snake-Robots/README.md

-Experimental Mechanics of a Highly Articulated Backbone for Soft Snake Robots <br />
+ Designs and videos repository for "Experimental Mechanics of a Highly Articulated Backbone for Soft Snake Robot"
-Designs and Videos repository for Snake Robot